 I have been lucky enough to fish with some of the best trout anglers on the planet.
 Their knowledge of trout and methods of catching them is truly extraordinary.
 Scores of people whose names I do not know have offered me help and advice when they saw me struggling to catch fish.

 It is only a guess, but it is probable that more books have been written on the subject of trout than on any other wild animal on the planet.
 I have read literally hundreds of these books.
 My own collection contains over 100 trout books.
-Then there are videos and magazine articles, and now of course the Net.
+Then there are videos, magazine articles, and now of course the Net.

 Add to this bundle of knowledge the countless tips, tricks and how-to's freely offered over the counter of my fishing tackle shop, Just Fishin', that I owned and operated for 10 years, and the total amount of information available to me has been vast.

 Over the last two decade I have written nearly a million words on the subject of fishing for local, and overseas fishing magazines.
 I have hosted radio shows on fishing and appeared in TV fishing shows here and overseas.
-I addition I have been fortunate enough to have fished all over New Zealand and in many places overseas.
+I addition I have been fortunate enough to have fished all over New Zealand and in many places around the world.

 Whenever I believe I have finally got it sussed - trout prove me wrong.
 Whenever I fish with good guides and good anglers, I learn in minutes what over now sixty years of fishing have failed to teach me.